VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 - Creating a new field from existing [log fields](https://docs.victoriametrics.com/VictoriaLogs/keyConcepts.html#data-model) according to the provided format.
 - Creating a new field according to math calculations over existing [log fields](https://docs.victoriametrics.com/VictoriaLogs/keyConcepts.html#data-model).
-- Copying of the existing [log fields](https://docs.victoriametrics.com/VictoriaLogs/keyConcepts.html#data-model).
-- Parsing duration strings into floating-point seconds for further [stats calculations](#stats).
+- Parsing duration strings into floating-point seconds for further [stats calculations](#stats-pipe).
 - Creating a boolean field with the result of arbitrary [post-filters](#post-filters) applied to the current fields.
-  Boolean fields may be useful for [conditional stats calculation](#stats).
 - Creating an integer field with the length of the given field value.
-This can be useful for [stats calculations](#stats).
+This can be useful for [stats calculations](#stats-pipe).

 See the [Roadmap](https://docs.victoriametrics.com/VictoriaLogs/Roadmap.html) for details.